abbacode/avaloria/docs/sphinx/source/wiki/TutorialWorldIntroduction.rst

 true.
 Of course this is a chance to adventure that you cannot turn down!*

-*You reach the coast in the midst of a raging thunderstorm.
+*You reach the ocean in the midst of a raging thunderstorm.
 With wind and rain screaming in your face you stand where the moor meets the sea along a high, rocky coast ...*

-Look at everything.
+-  Look at everything.

-Some objects are interactive in more than one way.
+-  Some objects are interactive in more than one way.
 Use the normal ``help`` command to get a feel for which commands are available at any given time. (use the command ``tutorial`` to get insight behind the scenes of the tutorial).

-In order to fight, you need to first find some type of weapon.
+-  In order to fight, you need to first find some type of weapon.

    -  *slash* is a normal attack
    -  *stab* launches an attack that makes more damage but has a lower chance to hit.
    -  *defend* will lower the chance to taking damage on your enemy's next attack.

-You *can* run from a fight that feels too deadly.
+-  You *can* run from a fight that feels too deadly.
 Expect to be chased though.

-Being defeated is a part of the experience ...
+-  Being defeated is a part of the experience ...

 Uninstall
 ---------